Last update: July 23rd 2021

 * Attendees must keep at least 1.5 meters distance from the person closest to them at all times.

 * A maximum of 100 people may be present at wedding ceremonies and at funerals.
 However, the space must be large enough to enable all 100 people present to keep a distance of 1.5 meters from each other.
-This measure does not apply to wedding parties.
-For a wedding party a maximum of 50% of the capacity may be used with a maximum of 50 people.
 All guests must be registered.

 For professionally organized events such as markets, road parades and parties that are held outside of the home, the rules are as follows: